 - Exterior photographs must document all facades of the building.
 Interior photographs must record architectural features and finishes, such as: windows, doors, fireplace mantels and surrounds, floors, walls, ceilings, stairs, mouldings, etc., as well as provide an overview of rooms throughout the building.
 Pay special attention to areas, which will be impacted by the proposed rehabilitation work. - 2.
 Photo-key floor plans should be on 8 X 11 or 11 X 17 copies of the construction plans.
 If such is not available, floor plans can be hand drawn on blank or graph paper, but need to note all windows, doors, wall openings, fireplaces, stairs, etc. - 3.
+All interior and exterior photographs should be numbered and identified with property address as well as the date the photo was taken. - 4.
 A circle with the number of each photograph should denote on the floor plan the location of the photographer.
-The arrow identifies the direction of the photograph. - 4.
-Keep a copy of the before-rehabilitation photo-key for reference when photo-documenting the completed project.
+The arrow identifies the direction of the photograph.

+- 5. Please send individual 4 X 6 inch color photographs.
+HPD and NPS cannot accept color copied, scanned, or digital images or photos that have been mounted on paper or in plastic sleeves. - 6.
+Keep a copy of the before-rehabilitation photo-key for reference when photodocumenting the completed project.
 For comparison, views of the completed work should be of and from the same locations.